Fibroids are common and usually cause no symptoms. However, they can sometimes cause heavy periods, tummy (abdominal) swelling and urinary problems.

 - Subserous fibroids grow from the outside wall of the womb into the pelvis.

-- Submucous fibroids grow from the inner wall into the middle of the womb.
+- Submucous fibroids grow from the inner wall into the cavity of the womb.

 How common are fibroids?

 They are common.
-At least 1 in 4 women develop one or more fibroids in their lifetime.
+It is difficult to know exactly how common they are as many women won't have any symptoms, and so may not know they have fibroids.
+Probably at least 1 in 2 women develop one or more fibroids in their lifetime, and probably more.
 They usually develop in women aged 30-50 and can sometimes run in families.
-It is common to have several of various sizes, although some women just have one.
+It is common to have several fibroids of various sizes, although some women just have one.
 Fibroids are more common in women from Afro-Caribbean origin.
 They also tend to be larger, occur at an earlier age and are more likely to cause symptoms in Afro-Caribbean women.

 Fibroids are also more common in women who weigh over 70 kg (11 stones).
 This is thought to be due to the higher levels of oestrogen hormone that occur in obese and overweight women.